tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Part 4: Final application

-In `04-interrupts/main.c` file, rewrite the application for flashing LEDs, but this time without using the `delay.h` library.
+In `04-interrupts/main.c` file, rewrite the application for flashing LEDs but this time without using the `delay.h` library.

-Use Multi-function shield and toggle three LEDS by internal Timer/Counter0, Timer/Counter1, and Timer/Counter2 with different overflow times.
-Do not forget to include both gpio abs timer header files to your main application `#include "gpio.h"` and `#include "timer.h"`.
+Use Multi-function shield and toggle each of the three LEDs with one of the internal timers.
+Set a different overflow time for each timer.
+Do not forget to include both gpio and timer header files to your main application `#include "gpio.h"` and `#include "timer.h"`.

 In addition, if you want to use interrupts in your application, you must:
    * insert the header file `#include <avr/interrupt.h>`,